Qin717/us-housing-market-analytics/README.md

 </div>

-Zillow is the United States' leading digital real-estate marketplace, curating nationwide data on home values, rental prices, and for-sale listings.
-Established in 2006, the company’s housing research platform has become the industry benchmark for measuring property-market trends across all 50 states.
+Zillow is the United States' leading digital real-estate marketplace, curating nationwide data on home values, rental prices, and for-sale listings, etc. Established in 2006, the company's housing research platform has become the industry benchmark for measuring property-market trends across all 50 states.

 As the U.S. housing market entered two decades of economic transformation — spanning the 2008 housing crash, post-crisis recovery, pandemic-driven surge, and post-2022 affordability reset — Zillow’s datasets provide an unparalleled window into how property values, rents, and inventory levels evolved across states and regions.